IceHe/lib/mac/setup-guide.md

     wireshark
 ```

+NOTICE : The installations may REQUIRE you to input PASSWORD,
+e.g. `microsoft-office`, `parallels`, `wireshark` and etc.

-TODO: Do it IN PARALLEL?
+TODO: Do it IN PARALLEL ?

 ## Install CLI Softwares